Management

 When Google struggled with effective management, they approached the topic scientifically.
 A newly-created research group studied qualities that make excellent leaders.
 Perhaps unsurprisingly, resisting the temptation to micromanage was right near the top – it came at number two.
 But the number one leadership virtue might surprise you.
 According to Google’s Project Oxygen, the key to fantastic management is being a good coach.

-People who are unsure what their tasks are or how to complete them are not going to thrive at work.
+People who are unsure what their tasks are or how to complete them will not thrive at work.
 By investing in your team’s growth, you create an environment of commitment and trust.
-Identify the tools your employees need – be it a skill, an information exchange, or an actual software tool – and make sure to provide them.
+Identify the tools your employees need – be it a skill, an information exchange, or an essential software tool – and make sure to provide them.

 Create meaningful career plans

-In order to be engaged at work, employees need a clear vision of why their work matters, how they’re contributing to the company’s mission and where they’re heading.
-That’s why it’s important to sit down with each and every one of your reports to draft up a career plan.
+To be engaged at work, employees need a clear vision of why their work matters, how they’re contributing to the company’s mission and where they’re heading.
+That’s why it’s essential to sit down with each of your reports to draft a career plan.

-A career plan should not only list their current skills and responsibilities but also reflect their goals and ambitions.
+A career plan should list their current skills and responsibilities and reflect their goals and ambitions.
 Ask your reports about what skills they’d like to improve or learn.
 What responsibilities they’d like to take on.
-What brings them fulfillment and they want to do more of.
+What brings them fulfillment, and they want to do more of.
 Whenever these goals are feasible, include them in the career plan alongside a timeline of completion.

 Don’t forget about the previous tip – putting goals down on paper is not enough, you will need to give your employees the right tools to achieve them as well.